haghard/mongo-query-streams/README.md

 in exception case.

-Here's a example of how you can do join with to collections:
+Here's a example of how you can do join between to collections:

 ```scala
   import mongo.dsl._